abhishektyagiaktcode/Coffee-Shop-Sales-Data-Analysis/README.md

 Dashboard for Coffee Shop Data Analysis

 Introduction:
-As part of our ongoing efforts to optimize sales and operations in our coffee shops, I have developed a comprehensive dashboard using Excel to analyze key data points and derive actionable insights.
+As part of our ongoing efforts to optimize sales and operations in a coffee shops, I have developed a comprehensive dashboard using Excel to analyze key data points and derive actionable insights.
 This dashboard aims to facilitate decision-making processes by providing a clear overview of sales performance across different stores and identifying areas for improvement.

 Key Features: